JustFallBack/Stats_R/TP_Assurance/README.md

 # Stats_R

-This folder contains the work I did during a *graded practical work*.
+This folder contains the work I did during a *graded practical work*.<br>
 It's about rebalancing the offer price of an insurance compagnie.